nastajus/wvchallenge-nodejs/README.markdown

 ### Design
 * Originally I planned to use a low level library like `knex`, to avoid learning unnecessary abstraction layer.
 However when I realized the model would not be clearly exposed through the main server language, JavaScript, I moved onto learning an ORM library like `Sequelize`.
 My original intention to stick with purely familiar SQL queries somewhat breaks one of the wave challenge requirements to easily show the model, perhaps for only my own subjective requirement that this project be setup as much as possible via a single interface, namely `npm`/`node`/`JavaScript`.
 I am appreciating the ease provided by this level of abstraction.
+* Chose to use a [template engine](https://expressjs.com/en/guide/using-template-engines.html) so I could iterate through data returned from queries to present in a simple table format.
+Chose [EJS](http://www.embeddedjs.com/) since it was the most familiar.
+* Minimal front-end.
+* Minimal libraries.

 * *TBD: Chose to use node library `mkdirp` to make empty folders like `/uploads`, `/logs`, instead of providing configuration instructions to create empty folders, to avoid imposing effort expended at configuring setup, at the cost of including yet another library which might potentiall interfere later.
 Absence of these empty folders throws an exception otherwise.
 If Git permitted storing empty folders I would rely on that instead.*
 * *TBD: In my personal projects, I tend to put extra comments & extra implementation samples when I'm initially implementing, then subsequently deleting the more irrelevant ones on the next commit, as part of some other larger work item.
 I use this as a way of documenting my thought process.
 For production repositories I do this less or not at all.*